vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ## Back in Chicago {#chicago-return}

-And voila!
-A few miles to the airport from Rosemont, and we were back in Chicago with the rental car returned!
+And voila - it was just a few miles to the airport from Rosemont, and we were back in Chicago with the rental car returned!

 ## Our Final Costs & Time